 ● Some closing costs and transfer taxes commonly incurred when purchasing a residential property are deductible.

-● The cost of the real estate agency fee upon exhibit of the validated factura is 100% deductible against the capital gains tax.
+● The cost of the real estate agency fee upon an exhibit of the validated factura is 100% deductible against the capital gains tax.
 Often, this deduction is the only valid deduction that most sellers have available to them and quite often means the difference between paying the capital gains tax or not.

 The Currency Exchange Rate effect on Capital Gains

 In most locations across Mexico, prices are quoted in Mexican pesos.
-However, a few places and such as Puerto Vallarta, home prices are often seen quoted in USD.
+However, in a few places and such as Puerto Vallarta, home prices are often seen quoted in USD.
 Even though the transaction may be quoted in dollars, the deed will show the amount in Mexican pesos at the exchange rate published by the Bank of Mexico at the Official Federation Gazzette, prevalent on the date of the closing.
 Any capital gains are calculated only in Mexican pesos and therefore, shifts in the exchange rate can affect – and create – a capital gain calculation as expressed in a foreign currency.
-Thus foreign exchange rates can influence capital gains calculations on property in Mexico, because your tax liabilities when you come to sell are calculated in pesos, not dollars.
+Thus foreign exchange rates can influence capital gains calculations on property in Mexico because your tax liabilities when you come to sell are calculated in pesos, not dollars.

 3. The Extinguishment of the Trust Fee

 If the property you are selling is held in a Bank Trust (fideicomiso), then you will also need to budget for a ‘trust cancellation fee’ that is levied by the bank; the amount varies, but you should budget for around US$1,000 to cover this as this fee is payable by the Seller.

 Do I have to pay property taxes in Mexico?